kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 ---

 ## Invited Talks
+- *Impacts of Salinity Stratification on SST in the Northern Indian Ocean Warm Pool*, **DEOS Seminar, SMAST, University of Massachusetts, Dartmouth**, New Bedford, USA, February 2025.
 - *Lateral Gradients in Salinity Stratification driving differences in Diurnal Warm Layer evolution in the Bay of Bengal*, **Physical Oceanography Departmental Seminar, Woods Hole Oceanographic Institution**, Woods Hole, USA, August 2024.
 - *Diurnal Warm Layers and its lateral gradients in the Bay of Bengal*, **Seminar, School of Earth, Ocean and Climate Sciences , IIT Bhubaneswar**, Bhubaneswar, India, July 2024.
 - *Air-sea flux parameterization development using EKAMSAT and other field campaign observations.*, **Seminar, EKAMSAT Spring 2024 Seminar Series**, Online, April 2024 (co-presented with [Dr Hyodae Seo](https://www.soest.hawaii.edu/oceanography/uehiro-associate-professors-2/)).